All My Friends Part 2: Plot summary

 The four old friends meet on the grave of the fifth of them, Giorgio Perozzi, who died at the end of the first episode.
-Putting a conversation in front of the tomb of his friend, Lello Mascetti, Guido Necchi, Rambaldo Melandri and Alpheus Sassaroli reminiscent of the great and exciting filth and jokes that made George Perozzi, the friend died of a heart attack.
-So the movie comes back from the Eighties to 1966 in Florence when the wife of Perozzi was tired of his infidelities daily with eager baker's wife.
+Putting a conversation in front of the tomb of his friend, Lello Mascetti, Guido Necchi, Rambaldo Melandri and Alpheus Sassaroli reminiscent of the great and exciting filth and jokes that made Giorgio Perozzi, the friend died of a heart attack.
+So the movie comes back from the Eighties to 1966 in Florence, when the wife of Perozzi was tired of his infidelities daily with eager baker's wife.

 While Perozzi liked to put the horns to his wife and grow in the miserable son of Count Mascetti studio, since he did not want his feet while he enjoyed in his escapades, Melandri falls in love with a beautiful lady with a rich dowry.
 The two marry and friends continue to combine their trouble, and then the poor Rambaldo finds himself also to stage a performance of the Passion of Jesus because of the extreme religiosity of the new wife.
 His friends mock and then find themselves facing the terrible flood that hit the city in that year, making the overflow Arno.
 Beds, furniture and people floating through the old streets of the old town and the wife of Perozzi he discovers his wife clinging to the basket.

 Returning to the present the four friends burst into laughter remember the details, but now they face the difficulties of the present.
 The minor child of Mascetti was impregnated by a crude and vulgar dishwasher and below is also haunted by debts to pay for the rental of the studio.
 He thinks to rely on a loan shark (Paolo Stoppa), but does nothing but accumulate its problems.
 Then the three friends involved in the rescue and Sassaroli, an expert surgeon, slimy man who pretends to have a problem with kidney stones.
 Thanks charade loan shark pay their money Sassaroli that lends them to the count Mascetti to pay the rent.
 Among the many adventures of Mascetti there is also that the sexual encounter with a Spanish dancer but was forced to leave quickly because he copulating with her in a luxurious room tree and does not know how to pay the bills.
 Also threatens to kill himself but in the end is too cowardly and reconsiders.

 One day Mascetti finds himself talking about his noble origins, known as Florence since the year 1200, but my friends mock him, and the Count is angry because he, as much rich in what was youth, now finds himself almost begging.
 To the fury Mascetti is also affected by a heart attack that forced him to stay for the rest of his life in a wheelchair, but friends always find a way to keep him happy and continue to have fun with him in their gypsy.